ibm-cloud-docs/account/iam-service-roles.md

 | `deployment-allowlist-ip-addresses.update` | Bulk allowlist IP addresses | Administrator, Editor, Operator |
 | `deployment-capability.read` | Read a capability | Administrator, Editor, Operator, Service Configuration Reader, Viewer |
 | `capability.read` | Read a capability | Administrator, Editor, Operator, Service Configuration Reader, Viewer |
 {: caption="Table 43.
-Service actions - Databases for etcd" caption-side="top"}
+Service actions - Databases for MongoDB" caption-side="top"}
 {: tab-title="Actions"}
-{: tab-group="databases-for-etcd"}
+{: tab-group="databases-for-mongodb"}
 {: class="simple-tab-table"}
 {: summary="Use the tab buttons to change the context of the table.
 This table provides the available actions for the service, descriptions of each, and the roles that each action are mapped to."}
 {: #actions-table43}

-## Databases for MongoDB
+## Databases for MySQL
-{: #databases-for-mongodb-roles}
+{: #databases-for-mysql-roles}

 Review the available platform and service roles and the actions mapped to each to help you assign access.
-If you're using the CLI or API to assign access, use `databases-for-mongodb` for the service name.
+If you're using the CLI or API to assign access, use `databases-for-mysql` for the service name.

 | Role | Description |
 | ----- | :----- |